-ProRail also requires the categorisation of the passenger rolling stock as defined in the statutory calculation regulations33.
-For freight stock, a distinction is made between quiet and non-quiet freight wagons.
+ProRail also requires the categorisation of the passenger railway vehicles as defined in the statutory calculation regulations.
+For freight railway vehicles, a distinction is made between quiet and non-quiet freight wagons.

 ▶ ProRail requires that every railway undertaking provides an annual statement of the average realised train service and composition during the day, evening and night periods in the calendar year.
 Further details of this statement are given in Appendix 8.
-ProRail also requires every railway undertaking to state the categorisation of the passenger rolling stock as defined in the statutory calculation regulations34.
+ProRail also requires every railway undertaking to state the categorisation of the passenger railway vehicles as defined in the statutory calculation regulations.
 Further details of this statement are given in Appendix 8.